JohnnieMeredith/vendingmachine/README.md

 ## Design

-I used Object Oriented Design and Test Driven Development during development.
+I used **Object Oriented Design** and **Test Driven Development** while coding this project.
 I initiated my git repository.
 My first task in design was to come up with a model.
 That meant taking some time to think about the way an actual vending machine works.
 Deciding what parts were important and what each part did.
 I thought about how I could abstract the concept into object form.
 First, I decided to model my data objects. **Abstraction** is a core concept of OOP and doing it wrong can have lasting consequences for a project.
 Setting up your data objects correctly allows you to keep separation of concerns more strictly.
 Using **Encapsulation**, I made sure to hide my variable and only expose them through getters and setters, while also making sure to only expose methods which other classes need to use.
 The two concepts that fit nicely into this concept were payments and the items to be sold.
 While I knew that I would only take cash payment now, I decided that payment should be an interface for future adding of credit card or online payments.
 Next I knew I would need something to handle the Json, business logic for the machine, and planned for the case of creating a graphical user interface.
 Next, I went through each of my planned objects and tried to anticipate what data they would hold and what tasks they would need to accomplish.
 After getting a good idea of what direction to go, I planned my tools.
 I would use Maven to automate build tasks and tests.
 My choice of editor is Visual Studio Code.
 I have experience with Swing making that the obvious choice for the graphical user interface.
 I researched Json libraries and decided that Jackson would be the choice for this project.

 ## Implementation